This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to

-Unfortunately, we didn’t realize this until some large black clouds rolled in and we lost all the light.
+Unfortunately, we didn’t realize there were other places to shoot photos until some large black clouds rolled in and we lost all the light.
 This was also our last night in Jaipur so we did not get another chance to get the photos I had been dreaming of.
+But that didn’t take away from the incredible beauty of Nahargarh Fort.
+It is worth a visit whether you’re after those perfect sunset photos or not!

 Nahargarh Fort Entrance Fee